lsst-dm/qserv-ingest/doc/user/input-data.rst

                     57866,
                     57867
                 ]
-                # Add overlap section if, for a given chunk, a chunks files does not have an overlap file, and vice-versa,
+                # Add overlap section if, for a given chunk, a chunk file does not have a corresponding overlap file, and vice-versa,
                 # this might happen if a chunk has an empty overlap or if an empty chunk has a non-empty overlap.
                 # If overlap section is missing then, for a given chunk, each chunk file must have a corresponding overlap file
                 # (i.e. chunk_XXX.txt and chunk_XXX_overlap.txt must exist).